Beautiful scenery at Boca Ciega Park in Tampa

 Not the best pic, but a view of the Clearwater Scientology building from a boat ride.

 Did you know that the Scientology Spirituality Headquarters is in Clearwater, Florida?
 What do Tom Cruise, Kelly Preston, John Travolta, and Kirstie Alley all have in common?
 They are all Scientology members who own land in or near the Clearwater Scientology Headquarters.
 If you take any cruise in the area, your guide will point out the massive building as well as notable celeb houses.
+I knew about the city’s scientology connection long before moving here, but it was fun to see some of the celeb houses.

 13. Babe Ruth hit his longest home run in Tampa